eliben/raft/README.md

 as possible.
 Each directory is completely self contained and can be read and understood in isolation.
 Using a graphical diff tool to see the deltas between the parts can be instructional.

+`part4kv` contains the code of a Key/Value DB that uses `part3` as its Raft implementation.

 ## How to use this repository